When you need help, please remember the following:

-Hi, I’m Llew and I am in my fourth year of an Engineering and Information Technology degree.
-While I’m not studying, I work as a comp sci tutor (COMP1110 and COMP2100) and manage the ANU Formula Sport team (where we design and manufacture F1 style cars).
+Hi, I’m Llew and I am in my fifth year of an Engineering and Information Technology degree.
+I work as a comp sci tutor (COMP1110 and COMP2100) and am a member of the ANU Formula Sport team (where we design, manufacture and race an F1 style car).
 I took this course in 2019 and have found the concepts taught to very applicable to many different programming languages.
 I hope you all enjoy this course as much as I did!

 Hi everyone!
 My name is Raymond (He/Him) and I am a third year PhB student studying Computer Science and Maths.
 This is my first time tutoring COMP1110, however, I am super excited to meet you all and work with you this semester.
 When I’m not studying or working, (which is a rare opportunity), I enjoy reading, playing chess and catching up with friends.
 I love problem solving and am always open to new ideas and am down for a chat anytime.
 I’m super keen to make COMP1110 a fun, collaborative and stimulating environment for everyone so please don’t hesitate to contact me and reach out if you have any questions!

 Hey everyone!
-I’m Rob and I’m currently finishing up my fourth year at the ANU doing Advanced Computing.
-This will be my second time around tutoring this course.
+I’m Rob and I recently graduated from the ANU having done Advanced Computing.
+This will be my fourth time around tutoring this course.
 I had so much fun learning from this course back in 2019 so I’m really looking forward to being able to share that excitement again with you all!
+I’m quite interested in a number of topics, having done work in phylogenetic tree reconstruction and machine learning, and am always happy to have a chat!
 Beyond studying computer science, I really enjoy doing music, walking as well as playing board games!
 I hope you guys have as much fun in this course as I did and I look forward to meeting you!